-Certainly, attributing a given historical change or lack of one to the trade-off between efficiency and complexity is not straightforward; other factors may come into play in both spoken languages (Levshina 2020) and sign languages.
+Certainly, attributing a given historical (lack of) change to the trade-off between efficiency and complexity is not straightforward; other factors may come into play in both spoken languages (Levshina 2020) and sign languages.
 Nevertheless, given the richness of nonarbitrariness in sign languages, we believe the trade-off needs to be considered.
 Hence, we plow forth.

 4 Examples of this dual approach to analyzing the movement parameter

-We here exemplify how the approach of considering nonarbitrariness and biomechanics can allow one insight into whether the movement of two signs is similar enough that they might possibly be cognates.
+We here exemplify how considering nonarbitrariness and biomechanics grants insight into whether the movement of two signs is similar enough that they might possibly be cognates.

 4.1 Data set

-Our examples come from the spreadthesign.com (STS) database, run by the European Sign Language Centre in Örebro, Sweden.
-The lexical entries are presented in whichever language the user has selected for reading the website (we selected American English, the default setting) and the database can be searched by main entry in this selected language in many categories, which may be syntactic (Nouns, Verbs, Sentences, etc.) or semantic (Architecture, Military & Weaponry, At the hair salon, etc.).
-These main entries do not reflect well-defined lexemes, a problem with most sign language databases (Johnston and Schembri 1999).
-For example, Fenlon and colleagues (2015: 176) point out that the STS main entries EXCITED and ENTHUSIASTIC would be grouped into the same lexeme in a properly lemmatized dictionary of British Sign Language, but in STS, they are separate entries containing different videos depicting different signers, with no indication that the two signers are in fact signing the same lexeme.
-It seems unlikely that this lexicographical shortcoming would be systematically skewed to favor or disfavor any particular one among the processes (1-9) listed in §3.2, let alone all of them.
-Additionally, STS rarely points out contemporary variants of a sign, which variants might serve as better candidates for cognates than the lexical items in the database.
-Since our goal, as we have stated, is to demonstrate possible historical processes at work, not to argue for a particular genetic relationship, we take the STS database to be adequate to this purpose, with the understanding that properly lemmatized dictionaries which list variants to the extent possible would yield more reliable results and should be used when available.
+Our examples come from the STS database, run by the European Sign Language Centre in Örebro, Sweden.
+The lexical entries are presented in whichever language the user has selected for reading the website (we selected American English, the default setting), and the database can be searched by main entry and filtered by category, which may be syntactic (Nouns, Verbs, Sentences, etc.) or semantic (Architecture, Military & Weaponry, At the hair salon, etc.).
+These main entries do not reflect well-defined lexemes, a problem with most sign language databases (Johnston & Schembri 1999).
+For example, Fenlon et al. (2015: 176) point out that the STS main entries excited and enthusiastic would be grouped into the same lexeme in a properly lemmatized dictionary of BSL, but in STS, they are separate entries containing different videos depicting different signers, with no indication that the two signers are in fact signing the same lexeme.
+It seems unlikely that this lexicographical shortcoming would systematically skew in favor of or against any particular one of the processes (1–9) listed in §3.2, let alone all of them.
+Additionally, STS rarely points out contemporary variants of a sign, which might serve as better candidates for cognates than the lexical items in the database.
+Since our goal, as we have stated, is to demonstrate possible historical processes at work (not to argue for a particular genetic relationship), we take the STS database to be adequate for this purpose, with the understanding that properly lemmatized dictionaries which list more variants would yield more reliable results and should be used when available.

-For a detailed quantitative phonetic study, the ideal would be to use high quality, multi-camera video data, recorded using a motion sensing input device such as Kinect, with its accompanying software (Puupponen et al. 2014).
+For a detailed quantitative phonetic study, the ideal would be to use high quality, multi-camera video data, recorded using a motion-sensing input device (such as Kinect) and its accompanying software (Puupponen et al. 2014).
 The videos we analyze, instead, are available on the Internet and were not collected for exacting linguistic study.
-Further, we used our bare eyes to make judgments of joint movements.
-Still, we believe our analysis is adequate to the task of demonstrating the approach we propose since the cameras always catch the full movement of the manual articulators and since whether a joint in the manual articulators moves is relatively apparent to bare vision.
+Further, we used eyeballing to make judgments of joint movements.
+Still, we believe our analysis is adequate to the task of demonstrating the approach we propose, since the cameras always catch the full movement of the manual articulators and whether a joint in the manual articulators moves is relatively apparent to bare vision.

 We restrict our examples to confirmed or hypothesized members of the Old LSF family because much of the work in this area is available to us.
 Discussion of the origins of Old LSF are found in Cagle (2010) and Lane (1980).
 For description of the spreading of Old LSF via teachers from the initial school fanning out to establish schools in other countries, see Berthier (1852).
-The Old LSF family has been claimed to be large: Wittmann (1991) lists a total of 30 languages that are at least potentially within it (and see earlier editions of Ethnologue; Simons & Fennig 2019).
+The Old LSF family is large: Wittmann (1991) lists a total of 30 languages that at least potentially belong to it (and see earlier editions of Ethnologue: Simons & Fennig 2019).